Kevin-Colm/Project-Gmit/README.md

    If the band has not registered the venu can add some generic information about the band for the event.

 2: A band:

           Can register to the system with thier name, a band logo and a brief biog.
+          This information will be available to the venu for selection if they are playing at an event there.

 3: A customer:

           Can register with the system and leave a review of the band and or venu.
           They can also leave a rating for the gig.